cocos/cocos-docs/en/engine/event/event-node.md

 this.node.on(Node.EventType.TOUCH_START, this.onTouchStartCallback, this, true);
 ```

-When the node fires the `touch-start` event, the `touch-start` event will be first dispatched to all the parent node event listeners registered in the capturing phase, then dispatched to the node itself, and finally comes the event bubbling phase.
+When the node fires the `Node.EventType.TOUCH_START` event, the `Node.EventType.TOUCH_START` event will be first dispatched to all the parent node event listeners registered in the capturing phase, then dispatched to the node itself, and finally comes the event bubbling phase.

 Only touch or mouse events can be registered in the capturing phase, while the other events can't be.

 ### Event Interception

 Normal events are dispensed as described above.
-However, if the node has components such as __Button__, __Toggle__ or __BlockInputEvents__ on it, it will stop event bubbling.
+However, if the node has components such as `Button`, `Toggle` or `BlockInputEvents` on it, it will stop event bubbling.

 Look at the picture below.
 There are two buttons, priority 1 for Canvas0 and priority 2 for Canvas1.
-Click on the intersection of the two buttons, which is the blue area in the picture, it appears that button priority 2 received the contact event successfully, while button priority 1 did not.
-That's because according to the event reception rules above, button priority 2 receives contact events first and intercepts them (`event.propagationStopped = true`) to prevent event penetration.
-If the node is a non-button node, events can also be intercepted by adding the __BlockInputEvents__ component to prevent penetration.
+Click on the intersection of the two buttons, which is the blue area in the picture, it appears that button priority 2 received the contact event successfully, while button priority 1 did not. <br>That's because according to the event reception rules above, button priority 2 receives contact events first and intercepts them (`event.propagationStopped = true`) to prevent event penetration.
+If the node is a non-button node, events can also be intercepted by adding the `BlockInputEvents` component to prevent penetration.

+> **Note**: buttons priority 1 and priority 2 are under Canvas 0 and Canvas 1 nodes respectively, the two buttons are not brother nodes.

 ![events-block](events-block.png)